 During your Stay

 - Don't forget to respect your nearby neighbors. .
 Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

 - Ask a local.
-Local people can often point you in the right direction.
-Who better to ask where to order the best pizza, have a great date night, or the best spots for shopping?
+Local people are a fantastic source of advice.
+Who better to ask where to order the best chicken wings, have a great night out, or the best places for wildlife?

-- Once your things are all out, perform a walk-through of the rental home to verify no property damage occurred during your stay.
-Whenever you can, do this walk-out assessment with the property manager whenever feasible (often this isn't possible)..
-If the property manager is not available, you'll want to take photos of the property to record its condition.
+- Make sure to walk through the rental home one last time and check for damage.
+If you can, do this walk-out assessment with the property manager whenever feasible (often this isn't possible)..
+If the property manager is not available, be sure to take photos of the property to record its condition.

 - Atlantis Charters - 1.1 miles